-Viola is also the latest billionaire to join the Trump Administration.
+Viola was among the list of billionaires nominated to join the Trump Administration.
 While he doesn’t have experience in government, Viola is a West Point graduate and his father served in World War II.
 Viola became a billionaire as the founder of electronic trading firm Virtu Financial.

 Viola is married to Teresa Viola and the two have three adult sons.

 Here’s a look at the life and career of Viola, as well as his connection to Trump.

 1. Viola Has an Estimated Net Worth of $1.79 Billion

 The 59-year-old Viola is currently ranked #474 on the Forbes 400 list and is ranked #338 among billionaires in the U.S. According to the magazine, he has an estimated net worth of $1.79 billion, as of December 19, 2016.

 According to his Bloomberg profile, Viola, who is also known as “Vinnie,” began his career in business in 1982 as a trader in the New York Mercantile Exchange (NYMEX).
 He rose to be vice chariman of NYMEX from 1993 to 1996 and was chairman from 2001 to 2004.
 He also formed the First Bank Group in Texas in 1987.
 In 2007, he co-founded International Derivatives Clearing Group (IDCG).

 However, Viola’s biggest success is Virtu Financial.
 He founded the electronic trading firm in 2008 and went public in April 2015.
 Virtu is one of the most successful firms at what it does.
 As Bloomberg reported in August 2016, the firm has a market value of $2.4 billion.
 From 2009 to 2014, the firm only saw one day where it lost money, a statistic that certainly must have caught Trump’s attention.

 Donald Trump has assembled a cabinet of billionaires and multi-millionaires, and it only continues to grow with the addition of Rex Tillerson.Click here to read more